matheusfillipe/ircbot/README.md

 # re-ircbot, a simple irc bot library

 This is a simple irc bot library that uses trio for async callback processing and allows you to use persistent data based on user's nick and channels.
 The callbacks for commands are defined by regular expressions.

+It even features hot reloading for the best development experience!
 You might want to take a look on the examples folder.

 ## How to install